Grand Celebration of Hanuman Jayanti in Delhi by Hanuman Devotees Service Committee - www.lokmattimes.com

 Grand Celebration of Hanuman Jayanti in Delhi by Hanuman Devotees Service Committee

-PNN New Delhi [India], April 25: Shri Hanuman Janmotsav, organized by the All India Hanuman Devotees Service Committee, was ...
+New Delhi (India), April 26: Shri Hanuman Janmotsav, organized by the All India Hanuman Devotees Service Committee, was celebrated ...

-New Delhi [India], April 25: Shri Hanuman Janmotsav, organized by the All India Hanuman Devotees Service Committee, was celebrated with great enthusiasm at Marghat Hanuman Temple, Delhi.
+New Delhi (India), April 26: Shri Hanuman Janmotsav, organized by the All India Hanuman Devotees Service Committee, was celebrated with great enthusiasm at Marghat Hanuman Temple, Delhi.

 The event started with a soulful Bhajan Sandhya and “Deep Prajwalan” by the esteemed social worker and ardent Hanuman devotee, Shri Ram Avatar Garg Ji, from Preetampura, Delhi.